 The happy discovery is being aware of how etiquette rules and guidelines help us navigate our "everydays" and our special days!

-I received a BA in English, Speech Communication, and History, and an MA in Economics Education.
+Education: Bachelor of Arts in English, Speech Communication, and History; Master of Arts in Economics Education.

-I have also been honored with the Milken Foundation National Educator’s Award, and a National Award for Excellence in Economics Education by the Foundation for Teaching Economics.
+Teaching Awards: the Milken Foundation National Educator’s Award, the National Award for Excellence in Economics Education by the Foundation for Teaching Economics, Colorado Enterprising Teacher of the Year Award, and Colorado Teacher Award.